omz13/kirby3-xmlsitemap/README.md

 - `disable` : a boolean which, if true, to disable the xmlsitemap functionality (c.f. `xmlsitemap` in _via `site.txt`_).
 - `debugqueryvalue` : a string to be as the value for the query parameter `debug` to return the xml-sitemap with debugging information.
 The global kirby `debug` configuration must also be true for this to work.
 The url must be to `/sitemap.xml?debug=debugqueryvalue` and not `/sitemap?debug=_debugqueryvalue_` (i.e. the `.xls` part is important).
 Be aware that the debugging information will show, if applicable, details of any pages that have been excluded (so if you are using this in production and you don't want things to leak, set `debugqueryvalue` to something random).
 Furthermore, the site debug flag needs to be set too (i.e. the `debug` flag in `site/config.php`).
+- `disableImages` : a boolean which, if true, disables including data for images related to pages included in the xml-sitemap.
 - `includeUnlistedWhenSlugIs` : an array of slugnames whose pages are to be included if their status is unlisted.
 - `excludePageWhenTemplateIs` : an array of templates names whose pages are to be excluded from the xml-sitemap.
 - `excludePageWhenSlugIs` : an array of slug names whose pages are to be excluded from the xml-sitemap.